Build Your Immunity with Simple Immune Boosting Habits

 One thing is clear, though: moderate exercise is beneficial for your immune system.
 One study says it “seems to exert a protective effect.”
 Being in better shape helps with overall health, so your immune system benefits, too.
 And the movement aids blood flow and helps immune cells migrate throughout your body.

 You don’t have to overdo it, though.
 And maybe you don’t really want to, given some of the research about strenuous exercise and immunity (it may, at least temporarily, dampen the immune system).
-Just getting moderate exercise—like a 30-minute walk every day—is enough.
+Moderate exercise—like a 30-minute walk every day—is enough.
 Also, it’s an immune boosting habit you can fit into your life without too much extra effort.

 You’re frequently told to wash your hands.
 And it’s for good reason.
 This tip doesn’t build your immunity or directly boost your immune system.
 But it will help you stay healthy, so it’s worth mentioning.